decentralized-identity/trustdidweb-v03/spec/abstract.md

 ## Abstract

-The `did:tdw` (Trust DID Web) is an enhancement to the `did:web` DID method, providing a complementary web-based features that address `did:web`'s limitations. `did:tdw` features include:
+Trust DID Web (`did:tdw`) is an enhancement to the `did:web` DID method, providing complementary web-based features that address `did:web`'s limitations. `did:tdw` features include:

 - Ongoing publishing of all DID Document (DIDDoc) versions for a DID instead of,